neighbor-ryan/neighbor-ryan.github.io/ebikes.md

 ![Revelate image of a dirty touring bike with may bags attached all over](https://user-images.githubusercontent.com/465045/110191019-79917480-7df4-11eb-9b2a-44f7b6a64135.png)
 *this is the bike version of SUV commercials that show ridiculous off-roading the average SUV-owner will never do*

-I bought 1 (or [6][revelate feedbag]) of nearly every bag they offer, and typically mix-and-match which bags make the most sense on which bikes for a given ride.
+I bought 1 (or [6][revelate feedbag]) of nearly every bag they offer (see [my Creo bikepacking setup above](#creo-bikepacking)), and typically mix-and-match which bags make the most sense on which bikes for a given ride.

 Getting weight off of you (esp. your back!) and onto the bike – where it just rolls – is an amazing part of getting around by bike (as opposed to walking or other transit modes where you may sometimes wind up standing).